Erwin Neutzsky-Wulff: Demons and computers

-Erwin Neutzsky-Wulff describes by novel form esoteric initiation and demonic possession in Indsigtens sted <12> (1980).
-The narration is set through a schoolteacher's diary as he is experiencing increasing interest in the occult.
-This is an effective horror story which distinguishes itself from his other books.
+Erwin Neutzsky-Wulff describes by novel form esoteric initiation and demonic possession in Indsigtens sted (1980, English: The Place of Insight).
+The narration is set through a schoolteacher's diary experiencing an increasing interest in the occult.
+This horror story distinguishes itself from his other books.
 For Neutzsky-Wulff, the eighties were to stand under the parole of prose.
-Neutzsky-Wulff had taught himself computer programming and when the first home computers entered the market, he published an introductory manual, Mikrodatamaten – Programmering og anvendelse (1982), followed by several similar guides in the following years.
-At the time, computer programming was still seen as an intellectual pursuit in a rather anti-intellectual climate.
+Neutzsky-Wulff had taught himself computer programming and when the first home computers entered the market, he published an introductory manual, Mikrodatamaten – Programmering og anvendelse (1982), followed by several similar guides in the following years at a time when computer programming was still seen as an intellectual pursuit in a rather anti-intellectual climate.

-His prosaic studies of the supernatural followed with Okkultisme <13> (1985) and Magi <14> (1986).
-Okkultisme raises its groundwork from epistemology, modern physics and neurology, as well as interpretations of visionary lyrics, for instance William Blake's.
+His prosaic studies of the supernatural followed with Okkultisme (1985, Occultism) and Magi (1986, Magic).
+Okkultisme raises its groundwork from epistemology, modern physics and neurology, as well as interpretations of visionary lyrics, such as those produced by William Blake.
 The book's second part gives an historical briefing on the history of religions, from tribal religion through Judaism and Christianity, to Satanism.
-"Satanism" is in Neutzsky-Wulff's authorship used partly as a common denominator of a quite specific group, and partly as a philosophical term for the ideology of modern society.
-This ideology is, as explained, essentially anti-Christian.
+"Satanism" is partly used in Neutzsky-Wulff's works as a common denominator of a specific group, and partly as a philosophical term for modern society's guiding ideology.
+This ideology is classed as anti-Christian.

-Magi treats themes such as the supernatural, its practice, supernatural experiences and the citizens of the world beyond ours.
+Magi treats themes such as the supernatural, its practice, supernatural experiences and citizens of the world beyond ours.
 Our present day civilization is depicted evil to an extent that hatred is given as the primary human condition (p.
 222).
-Magi was followed by Oprindelse <15> (1988), the first and only volume of an abortive world history, covering a time line from the Big Bang until app.
-2700 BC.
+Magi was followed by Oprindelse (1988, Origin), the first and only volume of an abortive world history, covering a time line from the Big Bang until ca. 2700 BC.

 Faust, (1989) resembles, by structure and form, to a certain point the earlier "Den 33. marts".
 Neutzsky-Wulff's modern Faust is not a theologian, but rather a psychoanalyst who defies his discipline.
 On 20 August 1989, Erwin Neutzsky-Wulff preached at Hellig Kors Kirke, a church in central Copenhagen, declaring that Christianity had come to an end.